Musicals101.com

 b.
 Aug.
 13, 1895 (Yorkville, New York City) - d.
 Dec.
 4, 1967 (NYC)

 No matter how great or frequent his successes, Lahr remained terribly insecure and fearful that audiences would abandon him.
 However, his star never really faded.
-He proved his versatility by starring in the original Broadway production of Samuel Beckett's Waiting for Godot, and in lighter comedies like The Beauty Part.
-His last musical was the short lived Foxy (1964), an adaptation of Volpone.
-Lahr was playing a burlesque comic in the film The Night They Raided Minsky's at the time of his death.
+He proved his versatility by starring as "Estragon" in the original Broadway production of Samuel Beckett's Waiting for Godot (1956) and in lighter comedies like The Beauty Part (1962).
+His last Broadway appearance was in the title role of the short- lived Foxy (1964), a musical adaptation of Volpone.
+Lahr was playing a burlesque comic in the film The Night They Raided Minsky's at the time cancer took his life at age 72.
 For more on this unique talent, read Notes on a Cowardly Lion, the superb biography by his son, journalist and show business historian John Lahr.

 Lane, Burton